b3-exmo/b3-exmo.github.io/docs/Culture/Dont-leave.md

 &nbsp;

 ## Stay in the boat
-> Keep the eyes of the mission on the ==leaders of the Church==. … We will not and … cannot lead [you] astray.
+> *Keep the eyes of the mission on the ==leaders of the Church==. … We will not and … cannot lead [you] astray.*
 >
-> And as you teach your missionaries to ==focus their eyes on us==, teach them to ==never follow those who think they know more== about how to administer the affairs of the Church than … Heavenly Father and the Lord Jesus Christ do” through the priesthood leaders who have the keys to preside.
+> *And as you teach your missionaries to ==focus their eyes on us==, teach them to ==never follow those who think they know more== about how to administer the affairs of the Church than … Heavenly Father and the Lord Jesus Christ do” through the priesthood leaders who have the keys to preside.*
 >
-> I have discovered in my ministry that those who have become lost [and] confused are typically those who have most often … forgotten that ==when the First Presidency and the Quorum of the Twelve speak with a united voice, it is the voice of the Lord for that time==.
-The Lord reminds us, ‘Whether by mine own voice or by the voice of my servants, it is the same’ [D&C 1:38](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/1.38?lang=eng#p38).”
+> *I have discovered in my ministry that those who have become lost [and] confused are typically those who have most often … forgotten that ==when the First Presidency and the Quorum of the Twelve speak with a united voice, it is the voice of the Lord for that time==.
+The Lord reminds us, ‘Whether by mine own voice or by the voice of my servants, it is the same’ [D&C 1:38](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/1.38?lang=eng#p38).”*

 — *[Stay in the Boat and Hold On!](https://www.churchofjesuschrist.org/study/general-conference/2014/10/stay-in-the-boat-and-hold-on?lang=eng&id=p17-p19#p17)*, Elder M. Russell Ballard, Quorum of the Twelve Apostles, General Conference 2014 April

-Am I hearing right that when the upper 15 leaders of the church "speak with a unified voice," that means it's divine communication?
+Am I hearing right that when the upper 15 leaders of the church "speak with a united voice," that means it's divine communication?
 So... what does that mean?
 If I heard them all chanting in unison, that would be creepy and weird.
 They speak in sequence, and broadly the only overlap in their respective messages is what you hear in Primary.
 I haven't heard Elder Kearon also insist that saying "Mormon" is a victory for Satan.
 Does that mean it wasn't "the voice of the Lord?"

+I suppose a more realistic interpretation of this statement is that if each of the brethren say something internally consistent.
+If all twelve have mentioned the importance of baptism, then baptism must be "the voice of the Lord for that time."
+If a majority of them urge you to pay tithing, then it must also be "the voice of the Lord for that time."
+If five or fewer out of twelve say that [sometimes God's commandments are temporary](https://www.churchofjesuschrist.org/study/general-conference/2024/10/18oaks?lang=eng&id=p_xfPgG#p_xfPgG), is *that* the voice of the Lord?
+I suppose that all I can say with confidence is that the only consistent things all apostles have said "with a united voice" have been boring basics.
+Get baptized.
+Read scriptures.

 &nbsp;